whoiscc/riog-project/README.markdown

   implementation, and enables the possible that runtime pauses the game (and even save/restore its states) externally, which is completely transparent regards to the implementation.
+* **extensible**: although *minimal* is important, it is not acceptable if the simplification hurts the ability of extending the game back into a full version.
+  To be specific, all design stubs for a full game should be there (e.g. in breakout, the interface to make implementing bonus brick and bomb brick possible), only the actual implementing is omitted.
 * **tested**: not fully meaningfully and useful for an application (so there will not be many testcases or high coverage rate), but provides a sense of security ^_^